 Once you know the medium, you can pick the right software.
-I highly recommend Open Broadcaster Software for live streaming and recording gameplay videos.
+I highly recommend OBS Studio for live streaming and recording gameplay videos.
 It’s free and less resource-intensive than most free streaming software.
 For audio-only commentary, you could go with Audacity or one of its many alternatives.

 Next, make sure you have enough hardware power.
 Live streaming video requires quite a bit of CPU and GPU strength, especially if you want good quality (at least 720p).
 For Open Broadcaster Software, you can use their settings estimator to see how well you can stream.
 You’ll also need a fast Internet connection that’s at least 1.5 Mbps upload.

 Lastly, you’ll need a microphone or headset with good audio quality.
 At the very least, captured audio should be crisp and clear without any static, buzzing, or other artifacts that are harsh on the ears.
-Check out our intro to podcast equipment because there’s some overlap there.
+Check out our article on the best essential podcast equipment because there’s some overlap there.